Autoenrollment Connector: Windows Integration

 Create Account aec-ldap-user

 Create a user performing the same steps as before, using aec-ldap-user as user logon name.
-This user must be able to write certificates into the AD.
+This user must be able to write certificates into AD.
 Therefore, this user must be added to the Cert Publishers group.

 Navigate to aec-ldap-user and click Add to a group.